jingyaogong/minimind/README_en.md

 ## 👉 Summary of Effects

-* The ranking of the minimind series (ABC) is intuitive, with minimind-v1(0.1B) scoring the highest and providing mostly accurate answers to common knowledge questions.
+* The ranking of the minimind series (ABC) aligns with intuition, with minimind-v1(0.1B) scoring the highest, and its responses to common sense questions are mostly error-free and free of hallucinations.
-    * Surprisingly, minimind-v1-small (0.02B) with only 26M parameters performs close to minimind-v1(0.1B).
+    * Surprisingly, minimind-v1-small(0.02B), with only 26M parameters, can perform nearly as well as minimind-v1(0.1B).
-    * Despite having less than 2 epochs of training, minimind-v1(0.1B) performed the best.
-This suggests that a larger model often yields better performance, even with limited training.
+    * minimind-v1(0.1B) underwent less than 2 epochs of SFT (Supervised Fine-Tuning) due to being prematurely killed to free up resources for smaller models.
+Despite not being fully trained, it still achieved the best performance, demonstrating that larger models generally outperform smaller ones.
-    * minimind-v1-moe (0.1B) performed poorly, likely because it was terminated early to free up resources for smaller models.
-MoE models require more training epochs, and with only 2 epochs, it was under-trained.
-Previous experiments with a fully trained MoE model on Yi tokenizer showed visible improvements.
-Future versions, v2 and v3, will be updated with better training.
+    * minimind-v1-moe(0.1B) performed only slightly better than minimind-v1-small(0.02B), also due to early termination to free up resources for other training.
+However, the MoE (Mixture of Experts) model, with its sparse multi-Experts mode, requires more training epochs to fully activate and train all FFN (Feed-Forward Network) layer experts.
+In the current setup with 3 epochs, the training is not yet sufficient.

-* Model E’s responses appear the most complete, despite some instances of hallucination and overly verbose content.
+      Early experiments with minimind on the Yi-Tokenizer showed that a fully trained MoE version could outperform dense small models visibly.
+This aspect may need to be reserved for future training and updates to v2 and v3 versions when more server resources are available.

-  However, GPT-4o and Deepseek's evaluations suggest it is "overly verbose and repetitive, with some hallucinations."
+* The responses from Model E appear to be quite good to the naked eye, although there are occasional instances of hallucinations and fabrications.
+However, both GPT-4o and Deepseek's evaluations consistently noted that it "provides overly verbose and repetitive information, and contains hallucinations."
-  This strict evaluation might penalize models with some hallucinations heavily.
-Due to F models having longer default text lengths and much larger datasets, the quality of responses depends significantly on the data rather than the model size alone.
+  This evaluation seems somewhat strict, as even a small number of hallucinated words in a 100-word response can easily result in a low score.
+Given that Model E was pre-trained on longer texts and a larger dataset, its responses appear more comprehensive.
+In models of similar size, both the quantity and quality of the data are crucial.

 > 🙋‍♂️ Personal Subjective Evaluation: E>C>B≈A>D